TBGAnsell/LipIDens/README.md

-The LipIDens logo was designed by Jess Ansell.
+The LipIDens logo was designed by Jessica Ansell.